 El Kaderi B, Medler S, Raghunayakula S and Ansari A (2009) Gene looping is conferred by activator-dependent interactions between transcription initiation and termination machineries.
 J. Biol.
 Chem.
 284, 25015-25025.

-Proteins and Proteomics / BIO 6160 (Winter semester)
+- Proteins Structure and Dynamics / BIO 6530 (Winter semester)

 Molecular Cell Biology / BIO 6010